-The mine plan envisages a single open pit, consisting of six phases, based on nested LG shell guidance, molybdenum grade, Patsy Creek diversion requirements, strip ratio, access considerations, and operational constraints.
+The mine plan envisages a single open pit, consisting of four phases, based on nested LG shell guidance, molybdenum grade, Patsy Creek diversion requirements, strip ratio, access considerations, and operational constraints.

 Under the project master plan, construction and pre-stripping are scheduled over a 15-month period.
-The primary objective of preproduction mining is to supply material for the South Embankment of the Tailings Management Facility (TMF) and other construction projects.
-Preproduction mining will also focus on developing mine access roads suitable for large mining equipment.
+The primary objective of preproduction mining is to supply material for the South Embankment of the tailings management facility (TMF) and other construction projects.
+Pre-production mining will also focus on developing mine access roads suitable for large mining equipment.

 The plan assumes that the mine will operate 365 d/a, with 10 days allowed for delays due to fog and winter conditions.
 The plant was scheduled to operate 365 d/a with sufficient materials stockpiled at the crusher and coarse ore stockpile to accommodate mine outages resulting from weather constraints.
-Maximum vertical advance per phase per year was limited to twelve 10 m benches.
-Total pre-stripping is 9.0 Mt.
-Peak material movement is 129 kt/d.
-The highest rate of vertical advance is in Year 1, when Phase 3 is mined at a rate of 11 benches a year.
-In the production years, two to three phases are typically active in any period.
-The maximum mining rate of 45.9 Mt/a is achieved in Year 2.
-The average rate from Years 1 to 10 is 38.5 Mt/a.
+The mining sequence is constrained by a maximum vertical advance per phase per year targeted to ten 10 m benches.
+Total pre-stripping is 9.4 Mt.